ryvdx/sveltekit-keycloak-multitenant/README.md

 # Motivation
-Wanted to find a cost effective and solution for multitenant authentication for SvelteKit.
-Most hosted solutions and online examples I found really targeted single-tenancy, and social logins.
-Integrating
+Wanted to find a cost effective solution for multitenant authentication in SvelteKit apps.
+Most solutions and online examples are built for single-tenancy, or quickly expanding on authentication providers and social logins.
+(B2C apps)

-Keycloak is multitenant out of the box, and let you handle a myriad of customizable authentication requirements per customer as part of an onboarding process.
+Keycloak is multitenant out of the box, open source, easy to containerize and put behind a reverse proxy, and supports a diverse capaility set for authentication configuration.
 (Anything from we provide auth to customer bring-your-own-identity-provider, 2-factor Auth for options, support tokens and event dongles or face/fingerprint recognition, different password rules for others still.)
+I wanted the extensibility that Keycloak provided, but solutions/examples online integrating keycloak with sveltekit were implemented as single tenant. (i.e. one realm and one client adapter supported.)

-Most all of the authentication solutions I found that supported keycloak were implemented as single tenant.  (i.e. only one realm and one client adapter supported.)
-This implementation specifically enables the use of Keycloak's multitenancy for B2B apps.
+This library specifically enables apps to use multiple keycloak realms using email domains for federated authentication services.
+(B2B apps)

 1. Each customer has fully configurable authentication per their enterprise reqiurements.
     (i.e. bring-your-own-identity-provider, 2-factor Auth for others, different authentication rules for every customer)